Piledriver (professional wrestling): Danger and precautions

 The piledriver was officially banned in the World Wrestling Federation (WWF, now known as the WWE) in 2000, unless the wrestler has special permission to use the move.
 In a discussion in 2007, Stephanie McMahon said that only two wrestlers were allowed to use the move, "two of the stronger guys", Undertaker and Kane.
 In fact, The Undertaker's tombstone piledriver continued to be his finishing move until his retirement in 2020.
 The piledriver is also banned in many other promotions and certain cities.
 It is also considered an automatic disqualification in professional wrestling matches held in Tennessee, as the move is banned in that state.
 In some promotions in the United Kingdom, the move can result in not only a disqualification, but also a fine.
 In Mexico, the piledriver (called a martinete) is an automatic disqualification.
+In AAA: If the move is done as part of an attack, the person receiving the move would instantly be stretched off.

 Because of the dangers of the piledriver, it is classed as a foul and is illegal in mixed martial arts under the Unified Rules of Mixed Martial Arts.